 - Statement of purpose

-- GRE scores (a copy may be sent to the department too; minimum, an official result needs to be sent to the Graduate School)
+- GRE scores, if required by program area.
+An official result needs to be sent to the Graduate School.

 - All emphasis areas desire at least 2 letters of recommendation, regardless of GPA.
 If your GPA is below a 3.0 or you are an international student (have an international transcript), three letters of reference are required.
 ALL LETTERS MUST BE CONFIDENTIAL AND SUBMITTED ACCORDINGLY.
 Please contact the department if you have any questions or concerns about this requirement.